24 Hours in Bilbao

 8AM: BREAKFAST IN BILBAO

-There is no better way to start the day with a nutritious breakfast.
+When you arrive in Bilbao, there is no better way to start the day with a nutritious breakfast.
 Bilbao, the great culinary place that it is, offers a variety to choose from.
 The best way to explore the gastronomical tradition of this famed place is by starting from the basics at Mercado De La Ribera located on the banks of the Nervión River, on the borders of Casco Viejo.
 This market is one of the biggest covered markets in Europe operating an area of 10.000 square meters and providing daily fresh products to the locals and anyone who wants to feel like one.
 In 1990 La Ribera was recognized as the “Most Complete Municipal Supply Market” by the Guinness World Records organization.

 If you prefer a more typical breakfast location, a five minute walk from La Ribera will bring you to Plaza Nueva where you can enjoy local Spanish specialties in one of the restaurants like Iturriza Taberna or Cafe bar Bilbao for a reasonable price.
 A bit further, right next to the cathedral, is Baster Bilbao.
 This small dinner offers a wide choice of local dishes and pintxos.